NimJay/go-gopher/README.md

 ## Instructions
-To export the images (as PNGs) under custom dimensions, use the SVGs in the `svg/` folder.
+To export the images (as PNG) with custom dimensions, use the SVG files in the `svg/` folder.
 I recommend [InkScape](https://inkscape.org/).
+It's free!

 ![Go Gopher](https://raw.githubusercontent.com/NimJay/go-gopher/master/png/gopher-100x73.png)